Gorenje Kamenje: Hopfenbach Castle

 In 1942 the castle was ransacked by the Slovene Partisans and locals, and partially burned.
 The abandoned castle was subsequently bombed in an RAF raid.
+After the war, it was shelled and partially dynamited.
 State sponsored restoration works began in the late 1950s, but soon stalled.
 The remains have been deteriorating ever since.
 Most of the interesting architectural elements, including the renaissance arcaded hallways of the inner courtyard, have since disappeared.

-Hopfenbach is a hilltop castle.
-The Romanesque square keep was first expanded with the addition of Gothic perimeter towers and the eastern wing.
-During the Habsburg–Ottoman wars the entire complex was surrounded with a defensive wall, reinforced with round towers.
-During the Renaissance, arcaded hallways were added to the inner courtyard and outbuildings were constructed in the lower courtyard.
-The final result was an extensive defensive complex, with two concentric defensive walls closing off the access to the main building, perched on the raised ridge.
-A walled garden was laid out east of the complex, separated from the main gate by a dry moat.